bacalj/create-drops-file-utility/README.md

 # Dropper

-- Command line tool to take a `.csv` and output the `.xml` file needed to send to Banner to undo the LMB enrollments that are not dropped by the default process.
+- Command line tool to take a `.csv` and output the `.xml` file needed to send to Moodle to undo the LMB enrollments that are not dropped by the default process.

 ## csv should look like this